xinqiao123/AI4Kelp/README.md

 # AI4Kelp
-This is project for kelp detection AI.
+This is project for kelp detection using AI.